iamtheblackunicorn/cmatch/README.md

 ## ABOUT :books:

-As an artist, I often find myself wondering about good color schemes, for this I wrote a small webapp that gives you a complementary color as a hexadecimal if you put a color into the input field in hexadecimal format too.
+As an artist, I often find myself wondering about good color schemes.
+To address this problem, I wrote a small web app that gives you a complementary color in hex from a source color in hex.

 ## DEPLOYED PROJECT ON NETLIFY :rocket: